magore/hp85disk/README.md

 ## HP85 Disk Emulator Copyright &copy; 2014-2017 Mike Gore
  * See [COPYRIGHT](COPYRIGHT.md) for a full copywrite notice for the project

+## Features
- This project emulates five GPIB devices
+ * This project emulates GPIB drives and HPGL printer for HP85A and HP85B
+   * AMIGO drices work with HP85A
+   * SS80 drives work with HP85B (or HP85A with prm-85 add on board see links)
+   * Each drive can be fully defines in the hpdisk.cfg file on the SD CARD
+   * Working example sdcard files included
      * first SS80 HP9134L disk at 700 for my HP85A (with 85A roms)
      * first Amigo 9121D disk  at 710 for my HP85B (with 85B roms)
      * second SS80 HP9134L disk at 720 for my HP85A (with 85A roms)
      * second Amigo 9121D disk  at 730 for my HP85B (with 85B roms)
      * Printer capture at 750 for my HP54645D scope
+       * Will capture plot data to sdcard with timestamp
 ___

 # Credits